-A servo is an electronic device that is used to operate RC vehicles by determining the motion direction.
+A servo is an electronic device that is used to operate RC cars by determining the motion direction.
 Besides being used in RC vehicles, it is also prevalent in robots, electronic toys, and electrical appliances.
 In this article, we will put our attention on two different types of servos – analog and digital.
 Stay tuned while we compare the similarities and differences between an analog vs digital servo.

 What is a Servo?